22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Your parents weren’t kidding about how important veggies are for a healthy body.
 What they probably didn’t tell you, however, was that snacking on veggies is also one of the easiest ways to shed unwanted belly fat, too.
 According to a study published in the Journal of the Academy of Nutrition and Dietetics, opting for non-starchy veggies, like cauliflower, broccoli, and cucumber, as snacks helped overweight kids shed 17 percent of their visceral fat while improving their insulin sensitivity over a five-year period.
 Think snacking on veggies will leave you hungry?
 The 20 Most Filling Fruits and Veggies will have your belly satisfied in no time.

 Say cheese!
-Adding some extra calcium to your diet could be the key to getting that flat stomach you’ve been dreaming about.
+Adding some extra calcium and vitamin D to your diet could be the key to getting that flat stomach you’ve been dreaming about.
 Over just 12 months, researchers at the University of Tennessee, Knoxville found that obese female study subjects who upped their calcium intake shed 11 pounds of body fat without other major dietary modifications.
 To keep your calcium choices healthy, try mixing it up between dairy sources, calcium-rich leafy greens, fatty fish, nuts, and seeds.

 Snack on Tart Cherries